 M&A documentation is quite similar to that used in other jurisdictions, such as the UK and US.
 Regulatory consents may be required depending on the nature of the deal eg. Central Bank of Ireland approval is needed for certain banking and insurance transcations.
 Pension deficits require substantial due diligence in view of huge potential liabilities to be made good.
 An investment screening regime is likely to be introduced in critical sectors where public order or security may be at stake.

-A regime for foreign investment review is set forth under Law Decree No. 21/2012 (converted into Law No. 56/2012 – “FIR”).
-The FIR assigns the government special powers (so-called “golden powers”) to veto or impose conditions on certain resolutions or transactions made by foreign investors (including EU investors in certain cases) relating to Italian companies operating in certain strategic sectors.
-In particular, the Italian Government may exercise its golden powers in the following sectors: (1) defense and national security (which includes broadband electronic communication services based on 5G technology); (2) energy; (3) transport; (4) communications; and (5) other new sectors (water, health, sensitive data and information, electoral infrastructure, finance and insurance, artificial intelligence and other technologies, aerospace infrastructure, agri-food and steel, dual-use products, freedom and pluralism of media).
-Further, under a transitory regime introduced by Government Decree n.
-23/2020 and applicable until December 31, 2021 (unless extended), under certain conditions even genuinely intra-EU transactions and acquisitions of minority stakes by non-EU investors must be priorly communicated to the Government under the FIR.
+A regime for foreign investment review is set forth under Law Decree No. 21/2012 (converted into Law No. 56/2012 FIR).
+The FIR assigns the Government special powers (so-called golden powers) to veto or impose conditions on certain resolutions or transactions made by foreign investors (including EU investors in certain cases) relating to Italian companies operating in certain strategic sectors.
+In particular, the Italian Government may exercise its golden powers in the following sectors: (1) defense and national security (which includes broadband electronic communication services based on 5G technology); (2) energy; (3) transport; (4) communications; and (5) other new sectors included in the regime in the following years (water, health, sensitive data and information, electoral infrastructure, finance and insurance, artificial intelligence and other technologies, aerospace infrastructure, agri-food and steel, dual-use products, freedom and pluralism of media).
+Further, Law Decree No. 21/2022 (Decree Ukraine) made the emergency regime introduced by Government Decree n.
+23/2020 become permanent and introduced new procedural rules, including a pre-notification procedure and the concurrent obligation of the target company to notify the transaction under the FIR, either jointly with the buyer(s) or separately.
+Notably, the rules made permanent by the Ukraine Decree provide, inter alia, that even genuinely intra-EU transactions of acquisition of control, or acquisitions of minority (non-controlling) stakes in “strategic” assets in Italy by non-EU investors must be priorly communicated to the Government under the FIR.

 From a general standpoint, please consider that specific regulatory requirements such as notifications and/or approvals may be required in specific sectors such as banking and insurance.
 Therefore, we would generally advise to consult a lawyer in advance on a case-by-case basis.